 Risotto takes a while to cook properly, and it requires your attention as well as your time.
-For upwards of 20 minutes, you have one job and one job only, and that is to stir the rice while adding hot stock a ladleful at a time and cooking slowly so that the stock is absorbed.
+For upwards of 20 minutes, you have one job and one job only, and that is to stir the rice while adding hot stock -a ladleful at a time- and cook the rice slowly so that the stock is absorbed.

 This technique called the risotto method, releases the rice's starches, producing a creamy, velvety dish, and it takes two hands.
 One for stirring and one for ladling.
 So it's best not to try to multitask while you're doing it.
 You could probably carry on a conversation, but don't try to do any other kitchen or prep work — especially if you're new to making risotto.